Natural breathable paint and eco friendly breathable paints available for sale with next day delivery.

 Everyone knows that when an old wall is painted it has the ability to change the mood of the occupants.
 But the colour of the paint is not the only thing that matters.
 Its compounds can protect or harm our health and our house.
 In the past, people used to cover their stone walls with lime and plaster, using a minimum amount of cement, so they had achieved good breathability of their houses.
 As time went by, the use of various chemical insulation, abundant cement and finally coating with plastic petrochemical paint on top creating a very thin -but without pores – membrane led to perfect insulation.

-However, humidity, unhealthy volatile components contained in the various paints used for furniture, radiators and walls and other harmful everyday materials such as toxic cleaning supplies, etc. are trapped inside the house.
+However, humidity, unhealthy volatile components contained in the various chemical based paints used for furniture, radiators and walls and other harmful everyday materials such as toxic cleaning supplies, etc. are trapped inside the house.
 The use of breathable natural paints which are friendlier not only to our health and the environment, but to our homes, as well are the logical solution.
-The point is: Keep old walls breathing and save them from building up damp by allowing the moisture to escape through breathable materials.
+The point is: Keep old walls breathing and save them from building up a damp problem by allowing the moisture to escape through breathable materials.
+Clay paint was an 'original' breathable paint, as was lime - but modern natural paints like many in our range outperform these by a long way.

 So if you are planning to paint your new house or renovate your old historic building, use breathable natural paints.
 However, before buying them, remember to read the technical advice/ ingredients sheet.
 All environmentally friendly paint manufacturers are obliged to specify their ingredients.